Cornell-MAE-UG/fa25-portfolio-JasperAgrawal/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in Physics and Engineering Design Passionate about wind and hydropower and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in physics and engineering design, passionate about wind and hydropower and eager to apply my knowledge in real-world applications.

 ---